dade92/spring-example2/README.md

 on every master push.
 This will push automatically the docker image on the dockerhub registry and Amazon public ECR, ready for the deployment.

-## Run the entire application
+## How to run

+If you want to test the app locally, first run the script `./run-local-environment.sh`.
+This starts a mongodb instance reachable at `localhost:27017`, then run the application.
-Run using `./run.sh` command inside the `deploy` directory.
+There is also a script `./run.sh` inside the `deploy` folder.
-This will download from dockerhub the images and run everything using docker compose.\
-You can stop shut everything down running the script `./stop.sh`.
+This will download from dockerhub the images and run everything using docker compose.You can stop shut everything down running the script `./stop.sh`.

+The application contains two configuration files, one for local testing (`application.yml`) and the other for production deployment (`application-prod.yml`).
+Inside them, among configuration variables, there is the field `enabledDB` that is used to specify which database you want to use.
+You can choose between `mongo` and `dynamo`.

+## Deploy

 ### AWS

 This application was deployed in my personal AWS cluster.
 In order to do that, run an EC2 instance, install Docker and run the docker image pushed on the ECR.
+AWS **does not** leverage any file inside the `deploy` folder.

 ### Raspberry PI

 This application was successfully deployed in a Raspberry PI 4 Model B, with the only fix that mongo db must be version 4.4.18 or earlier, for some incompatibilities between latest mongo db versions and ARM architecture.
-To run on Raspberry, just enter the deploy folder and run the `./run.sh` script.
+To run on Raspberry, just enter the `deploy` folder and run the `./run.sh` script.
 Everything should run smoothly.

-## Local testing
+## Test resources

-If you want to test the app locally, first run the script `./run-local-environment.sh`.
-This starts a mongodb instance reachable at `localhost:27017`.
-Then run the application.
+In the `http` folder you can find http sample request.